1918–1938: First Czechoslovak Republic

 Tram 1, 2, 6, 8, 12, 17, 25, 26 – Strossmayerovo náměstí

-The permanent exhibition is installed on the third floor of the Trade Fair Palace on the occasion of the hundredth anniversary of the founding of Czechoslovakia.
+The permanent exhibition on the third floor of the Trade Fair Palace was created on the occasion of the hundredth anniversary of the founding of Czechoslovakia.
 Based on the collections of the National Gallery Prague, complemented with loans from institutions and private collections, the exhibition introduces the rich and cosmopolitan art scene in the young independent Czechoslovakia between 1918 and 1938.
+The new exhibition of the National Gallery’s collections presents rich artistic activities of the young state in 1918–1938.
+Besides the paintings by prominent Czech, Slovak, Czech-German and Carpathian-Russian artists (Václav Špála, Josef Čapek, Jindřich Štyrský, Toyen etc.), are also shown the artworks from the National Gallery’s French collection (by Claude Monet, Paul Gauguin, Henri Rousseau, Pablo Picasso, Vincent van Gogh and others).

 The exhibition is interdisciplinary, presenting not only visual artworks but also other cultural forms that flourished during the first republic, such as book illustrations, design, graphic design, etc. Using art topography, it shows the diversity of the art production and the lively cultural scene of the period.